fl0wxr/fl0wxr/README.md

           <img src="maths.png" width="100%" alt="axler-mira"/>
         </a>
         <br>
         <sub><strong>Rigorous Mathematics</strong>: The figure shows the Dominated Convergence Theorem for the Lebesgue integral; constructed in alignment with Axler's: Measure, Integration & Real Analysis (2022) book [4].
 Click on the figure to view my proof.
-The purpose of notes such as this is to rigorously fill all the gaps I encounter in mathematical textbooks (somebody has to do it).</sub>
+The purpose of notes such as this is to either generalize theorems or to rigorously fill all the gaps I encounter in mathematical textbooks (somebody has to do it).</sub>
       </td>
     </tr>
   </table>